 Chuck Mooney, senior vice president of senior living services and chief operating officer, will retire from United Church Homes in December after seven years of service to UCH and a fulfilling career in nonprofit senior living and healthcare management that spans four decades.

-With Mooney’s guidance, UCH leadership developed campus master plans for Parkvue, Trinity and Chapel Hill.
+With Chuck’s guidance, UCH leadership developed campus master plans for Parkvue Community, Trinity at Miami Township and Chapel Hill Community.
 For instance, Parkvue now has all private suites in its short-term rehab neighborhood, a renovated therapy center and a new Aquatic Center.
-Parkvue’s Follett Court memory care neighborhood is now a state-of-the-art home for people living with Alzheimer’s and related conditions.
+Parkvue’s Follett Court memory care neighborhood is now a state-of-the-art home for people living with Alzheimer’s and dementia-related conditions.

 “Chuck has demonstrated confidence in me by allowing autonomy in my leadership at Chapel Hill, while providing support, sprinkled with compassion and sage advice,” she said.
 “I will miss Chuck as my mentor, but with his retirement, I am proud to consider him my friend.”

-David Zack, corporate director of operations, has worked with Mooney in a variety of positions spanning seven years.
-He said Mooney is skilled at communicating in an articulate and empathetic manner.
+David Zack, corporate director of operations, has worked with Chuck in a variety of positions spanning seven years.
+He said Chuck is skilled at communicating in an articulate and empathetic manner.

-“This partnership will improve well-being for older adults who choose hospice and palliative care when they are seriously ill or approaching end of life,” Mooney said.
+“This partnership will improve the well-being of older adults who choose hospice and palliative care when they are seriously ill or approaching end of life,” Chuck said.
 “It’s more compassionate to keep residents in a comfortable setting, with care teams they know, and provide additional services as needs change.”

-Quality has been a strategic priority for UCH during Mooney’s tenure.
-UCH uses the American Health Care Association’s national quality awards program as a framework for its quality management program, and all UCH senior living communities have achieved the Bronze Award or better in the AHCA program.
+Quality has been a strategic priority for UCH during Chuck’s tenure.
+UCH uses the American Health Care Association’s national quality awards program as a framework for its quality management program, and all UCH senior living communities have achieved the Bronze Award or better in the AHCA program (see related story).

 Through all the changes and advancements, support from other staff members has been critical to the success of these major projects.
-Mooney said he can’t take credit for all UCH has accomplished.
+Chuck said he can’t take credit for all UCH has accomplished.

 “Many people are doing really good work, and should get recognition,” he said.
 “I’ve been blessed with great working relationships.
 The aspirational quality of our mission statement — to transform aging — is inspiring and makes you want to get up in the morning and contribute to the mission.”

-Mooney has also made significant contributions to the senior living profession.
-He serves on the Kent State University Nursing Home Administrator advisory committee and served on a LeadingAge Ohio workgroup to determine the feasibility of members developing an insurance company to offer Medicare Advantage plans to consumers.
+Chuck also has made significant contributions to the senior living profession.
+He serves on the Kent State University Nursing Home Administrator Advisory Committee and served on a LeadingAge Ohio workgroup to determine the feasibility of members developing an insurance company to offer Medicare Advantage plans to consumers.

-Rev. Kenneth Daniel, president and CEO of United Church Homes, said it has been the privilege of his career to work with Mooney.
+Rev. Kenneth Daniel, president and CEO of United Church Homes, said it has been the privilege of his career to work with Chuck.